ibm-cloud-docs/Registry/registry_release_notes.md

 ### Using {{site.data.keyword.registrylong_notm}} tokens is deprecated
 {: #3feb2020_tokens}

-From 12 August 2020, UAA and registry tokens will no longer be accepted for authentication.
+The use of UAA and {{site.data.keyword.registrylong_notm}}y tokens is deprecated.
+From 12 August 2020, UAA tokens will not be accepted for authentication.

-For more information, see [Announcing End of IBM Cloud Container Registry Support for Registry and UAA Tokens](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-registry-and-uaa-tokens){: external)}.

 ## 31 January 2020
 {: #31jan2020}